Prediction of the Hubbard U parameter from scanning tunneling microscopy images of moire systems using image recognition: Results and Discussion

-As already mentioned, Grad-CAM visualizations and guided backpropagation suggest that there is a crossover between the weak and strong Hubbard interaction regime around $U\sim t=2.7$eV.
-Also from the principal component analysis, we can draw this conclusion.
-In Fig. \ref{fig:pca_projection}, one sees that PC1 as function of $U$ is monotonically decreasing with a zero at $U\sim t t=2.7$eV.
-PC2 is more fluctuating and can be decomposed in three main branches, all monotonically increasing and the middle one with a zero again at $U\sim t=2.7$eV.
+As already mentioned, the interpretability and PCA analyses suggest a gradual interaction-dependent redistribution of spectral weight, with a noticeable change in behavior around $U \sim t=2.7$eV.
+Also, from the principal component analysis, we can draw this conclusion.
+In Fig. \ref{fig:pca_projection}, one sees that PC1 as a function of $U$ is monotonically decreasing with a zero at $U\sim t=2.7$eV.
+PC2 is more fluctuating and can be decomposed into three main branches, all monotonically increasing, and the middle one with a zero again at $U\sim t=2.7$eV.
 Finally, PC3 displays a maximum at $U\sim t=2.7$eV.

 The atomistic Hubbard interaction has important implications for the emergence of magnetic phases in correlated systems.
-For single-layer graphene at half filling, antiferromagnetism is stable beyond a critical Hubbard interaction $U_c/t\sim2.23$.\cite{Sorella92,Assaad13} For twisted bilayer graphene at the magic angle, this critical value is considerably reduced and estimated to be $U_c/r\sim0.23$,\cite{Vahedi21} consistent with the approach of \onlinecite{Gonzalez20b} and still sufficient to induce ferromagnetism.\cite{Pons20} One of our conclusions of this work is that even for unpolarized electronic states, there might be some crossover at a critical on-site interaction strength $U_c/r\sim1$.
+For single-layer graphene at half filling, antiferromagnetism is stable beyond a critical Hubbard interaction $U_c/t\sim2.23$.\cite{Sorella92,Assaad13} For twisted bilayer graphene at the magic angle, this critical value is considerably reduced and estimated to be $U_c/t \sim0.23$,\cite{Vahedi21} consistent with the approach of Ref.~\onlinecite{Gonzalez20b} and still sufficient to induce ferromagnetism.\cite{Pons20} Our analysis suggests that even for unpolarized electronic states, these observations suggest a possible crossover scale of order $U/t \sim 1$, although identifying a true critical interaction would require a dedicated analysis of symmetry-broken Hartree--Fock solutions and is beyond the scope of the present work.